Craig Francis

 When its all running correctly, then have a look at the Apache configuration, to see how the remainder of my setup works.

-Thank you for reading this article, any feedback would be greatly appreciated.
+Any feedback would be greatly appreciated, I don't include comments due to the admin time required, but if you email me, I will reply and make appropriate updates.
 Also, if you would like to take a copy of this article, please read the terms this article is released under.
 This article was originally written Sunday 17th June 2007 and was updated on Friday 14th September 2007.